PeterCookDev/TechLeading/topics/InterviewingAndHiring.md

 ### Articles

 - [Kate Heddleston - Onboarding and the Cost of Team Debt](https://kateheddleston.com/blog/onboarding-and-the-cost-of-team-debt)
+Takeaway: Each person who is not fully onboarded, integrated or managed leads to team debt.
+If team debt gets too high, then the team may need to stop work to get properly trained.
+Onboarding is finished when reliable independence is achieved.
+Reiterating processes when someone new joins helps realign existing members as well as new ones.

 - [Patrick Kua - Onboarding Strategies](https://www.thekua.com/atwork/category/onboarding-strategies/)
 Takeaway: Good series of strategies for onboarding new team members.
 Maintaining a list of technical debt that is shared with new team members.
 Catalogues of patterns in use.
 Preparation email of tech stack, tools, patterns etc.